 “Across the globe, the scale of need in 2020 is also likely to stretch resources beyond their limit.
 It’s vital that we do not abandon these countries when they need us most, and that governments around the world step up funding to these anticipated crises before more lives are lost -- and the bill for humanitarian catastrophe rises.
 It is no coincidence that the IRC has worked in these countries for 15 years on average.
 The IRC has recently estimated that the cost of another five years of conflict in one watchlist country - Yemen - is $29 billion.
 This, along with countless lives and livelihoods squandered, is evidence of the true cost of the Age of Impunity.

-Most of these humanitarian crises have been characterized by similar themes:
+Most of these humanitarian crises have been characterised by similar themes:

 - Restrictions on humanitarian access are a major concern across all Watchlist countries and could significantly undermine the ability of humanitarian actors to respond to these crises and meet growing needs in 2020.
 According to ACAPS, there are “very high” or “extreme” obstacles to humanitarian access in all of the top five countries and in 14 of the 20 Watchlist countries.